Nationals vs. Braves Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Lane Thomas and others are available when the Atlanta Braves host the Washington Nationals at Truist Park on Friday (first pitch at 7:20 PM ET).
+Player prop betting options for Ronald Acuna Jr., Lane Thomas and others are available in the Atlanta Braves-Washington Nationals matchup at Truist Park on Saturday, starting at 4:10 PM ET.

 Nationals vs. Braves Game Info